 Hair highlights can alter your whole appearance dramatically.
-They can brighten up your face, create an illusion of having voluminous hair, and make you look quite youthful.
-Though seeking the help of a pro is the best for getting your hair highlighted, you can also do it at your home by following some tips and tricks.
+They can brighten up your face, create an illusion of having voluminous hair, and make you look youthful.
+Though seeking the help of a pro is the best way to get your hair highlighted, you can also do it at home by following some tips and tricks.
 We got the scoop on how to get perfect DIY hair highlights.
-Here we go:
+Here we go: (1)

 Find The Right Kit

-When it comes to getting hair highlights like a pro at home, it is important to ace your base.
-Start with finding the best hair color kit that is preferably one shade lighter than the true or base shade of your hair.
-Always go for a drip-free, conditioning formula that comes along with a plastic cap, an appropriate spatula, and a suitable brush / applicator.
+When getting hair highlights like a pro at home, it is essential to ace your base.
+Find the best hair color kit, preferably one shade lighter than your hair’s actual or base shade.
+Always use a drip-free conditioning formula with a plastic cap, an appropriate spatula, and a suitable brush/applicator.

-[Note: The cap and spatula offered by most of the hair color kits available in the market have been found not to serve the purpose rightly.
+Note: The cap and spatula offered by most of the hair color kits available in the market have been found not to serve the purpose rightly.
 Using the plastic cap might create a splotchy mess while giving your spaghetti-like highlights.
 So, you can toss it if you wish.
-Conversely, replace the skinny spatula with a baby toothbrush / (1/4)” paintbrush in order to saturate the whole circumference of the strands. ]
+Conversely, replace the skinny spatula with a baby toothbrush / (1/4)” paintbrush to saturate the strands’ whole circumference.

 Pick The Perfect Shade

-Picking the shade wisely for your highlights can be quite challenging.
-The trick is to choose lighter brown shades for very dark (black, dark brown, etc.) hair, dark golden blonde streaks for medium to light brunette hair and silvery blonde streaks for natural blonde hair.
+Picking the shade wisely for your highlights can be pretty challenging.
+The trick is to choose lighter brown shades for very dark (black, dark brown, etc.) hair, dark golden blonde streaks for medium to light brunette hair, and silvery blonde streaks for natural blonde hair.

 The ‘Strand Test’ Is A Must

-No matter how tedious the ‘strand test’ seems to be, it is certainly critical for a perfect DIY highlight.
-It will give you a clear idea about what you are actually going to get.
-Your kit will come with all necessary instructions to follow and you should never ever skip it.
-For a lighter shade, extend the application time for 5 more minutes, but don’t apply the mixture for more than twice.
+No matter how tedious the ‘strand test’ seems, it is critical for a perfect DIY highlight.
+It will give you a clear idea of what you will get.
+Your kit will have all the necessary instructions; you should never skip it.
+Extend the application time for five more minutes for a lighter shade, but don’t apply the mixture more than twice.

 Get Your Locks Prepared